dmcginley/project1_yoga_site/README.md

 - [web.dev](https://web.dev/learn/) the Learn section, Responsive Design, Media queries.

-- [Can I use](https://caniuse.com/) to check browser suppot for different elements on the site such as SVG icons, WebP images.
+- [Can I use](https://caniuse.com/) to check browser support for different elements on the site such as SVG icons, WebP images.

 Book I used for further reading on HTML5 semantic markup.
 - [HTML & CSS: Design and Build Websites](https://www.goodreads.com/book/show/10361330-html-and-css) *by Jon Duckett.*